markandgo/simple-transform/readme.txt

 r,theta = a.polar(x,y)		-- convert from cartesian to polar coordinate
 x,y 	= a.cart(r,theta)	-- convert from polar to cartesian coordinate

--- use the * operator combine transformations
+-- use the * operator to combine transformations
 -- order of transformation is from left to right transf_new = a.trans(dx,dy) * a.scale(sx,sy)